numaproj/numaflow/docs/user-guide/user-defined-functions/map/map.md

 ### Streaming Mode

-In cases the map function generates more than one outputs (e.g. flat map), the UDF can be configured to run in a streaming mode instead of batching which is the default mode.
+In cases the map function generates more than one output (e.g., flat map), the UDF can be configured to run in a streaming mode instead of batching, which is the default mode.
 In streaming mode, the messages will be pushed to the downstream vertices once generated instead of in a batch at the end.
 The streaming mode can be enabled by setting the annotation `numaflow.numaproj.io/map-stream` to `true` in the vertex spec.